laravel/docs/billing.md

 <a name="deleting-payment-methods"></a>
 ### Deleting Payment Methods

-To delete a payment method, you can call the `delete` method on the paymentMethod instance you wish to delete:
+To delete a payment method, you may call the `delete` method on the `Laravel\Cashier\PaymentMethod` instance you wish to delete:

     $paymentMethod->delete();

-The `deletePaymentMethods` method will delete all of the payment method information stored by your application:
+The `deletePaymentMethods` method will delete all of the payment method information for the Billable model:

     $user->deletePaymentMethods();

-> {note} If the user has an active subscription, you should consider preventing them from deleting the default payment method.
+> {note} If a user has an active subscription, you should prevent them from deleting their default payment method.

 <a name="subscriptions"></a>
 ## Subscriptions